 In some instances, there may be negligible precipitation losses for a portion of a subbasin.
 Examples of this could be an area containing a lake, reservoir, or impervious pavement.
 In these examples, precipitation losses will not be computed for a specified percentage of the area labeled as impervious.
-The available Unit Hydrograph and Loss Methods for HEC-1 are defined in the Project Options dialog box, General tab, as described on page 163.
+The available Unit Hydrograph and Loss Methods for HEC-1 are defined in the Project Options dialog box, General tab.